 - It has kept its unique culture and tradition

 - It is the greenest island of the Cyclades

-- It is the first island in Europe to have its quality of hiking paths recognized by the European Ramblers Association for their quality and special beauty, which is why hiking in Andros is a surely a recommended experience
+- It is the first island in Europe to have its hiking paths recognised by the European Ramblers Association for their quality and special beauty, which is why hiking in Andros is a surely a recommended experience

-Our luxury & family villa complex, Heliades Villas, is located in a peaceful environment within the island:
+Our luxury villas in Andros, Heliades Villas, are located in a peaceful environment within the island:

 - Only 10 min drive from Gavrio, the port of Andros, which is also one of the two main towns on the island

 - With easy access to a variety of beautiful beaches, restaurants and taverns, entertainment and shopping areas, sports facilities and medical care